eqbeats/eqbeats/README.md

 #### Database

-By default EqBeats will use the default Postgresql DB for your user, so make sure you have one and that pgcrypto extensions are enabled on it.
+By default, EqBeats will use the default PostgreSQL DB for your user, so make sure you have one and that the pgcrypto extension is enabled on it.

     su postgres
     createuser -d YOURNAME
     echo "CREATE EXTENSION pgcrypto;" | psql -d YOURNAME

-Then, import the database schema.
+Then, import the database schema:

     psql -d YOURNAME < sql/db.sql